nus-cs2103-AY2021S1/tp/docs/team/joeychensmart.md

   * Justification: I found that the old architecture was problematic as it required the programmer to create a lot of boilerplate just to achieve simple tasks.
   For more information, you can visit
   [the pull request](https://github.com/AY2021S1-CS2103T-W17-3/tp/pull/39).
-  * Highlights: Developers now need to write about half the amount of code to get new features working (instead of creating a command and a parser class, now they only needed to create the command class).
+  * Highlights: Developers now need to write about half the amount of code to get new features working.
 The code in each command class was also neater, and more intuitive by virtue of being more declarative.
   The design had to be carefully thought out to maximize developer productivity, and cost-benefit analysis had to be carried out for many design alternatives, including the original.
   The implementation was non-trivial, and required changing about 3 kLoC.
 The new API also had to be documented well enough for fellow developers to understand.
   * Credits: As mentioned above, this design made use of the [Apache commons-cli](https://github.com/apache/commons-cli) library for parsing text from the user, and automatically